smartcontractkit/documentation/src/pages/chainlink-nodes/resources/miscellaneous.md

 ## Importing a Keystore

-If you haven't ran the node before and want to import a key you can use the following command, where `./keystore.json` is the path to the keystore file of your account.
+If you haven't run the node before and want to import a key you can use the following command, where `./keystore.json` is the path to the keystore file of your account.

 ```shell import
 chainlink local import ./keystore.json